Caorle Lighthouse

 Caorle Lighthouse (Faro di Caorle) is an active lighthouse located on a little promontory at the end of the waterfront promenade in Caorle, Veneto on the Adriatic Sea.

 Description

-The lighthouse, established in 1905, consists of a quadrangular bell tower, 9 m high, belonging to the Church of the Blessed Virgin of the Angel, and the light is placed on a bracket on the sea side of the tower.
+The lighthouse consists of a quadrangular bell tower, 9 m high, belonging to the Church of the Blessed Virgin of the Angel, and the light is placed on a bracket on the sea side of the tower.

-The tower was built in bricks in the 13th century in Romanesque architecture; the light is positioned at 12 m above sea level and emits two white flashes in a 6 seconds period, visible up to a distance of 14 nmi.
+The tower was built in bricks in Romanesque architecture; the light is positioned at 12 m above sea level and emits two white flashes in a 6 seconds period, visible up to a distance of 14 nmi.
 The lighthouse is completely automated and managed by the Marina Militare with the identification code number 4272 E.F.

+History

+The date of the lighthouse's construction is unknown, however a cult dedicated to the Archangel Michael was known to worship in the cathedral nearby, which is dated 1803.
+The bell tower of the cathedral, which is the modern lighthouse, is usually dated back to the 13th century.

+In 1600, Domenico Minio condemned the condition of the bell tower, and ordered it to undergo renovations.
+During these renovations, a worker inscribed "ANTONIO ROGIO FECITANNO DOMINI LI VI LVGIO MD" on the base of the tower, along with a small cross.
+The tower again underwent restoration work in 1751, with Bishop Francesco Suarez being buried right at the foot of the main altar near the bell tower.

+The light was first lit in 1905.
+The tower also houses three bells, with two made in 1919 and the other in 1926.